-Article Explanation 442 (a) - Definitions for accounting purposes of "past due" and "impaired" We apply the following definitions: - Past due: All loans for which the interest and/or redemptions are not paid in time. - Impaired: In the event of a potential or actual default by a client on its obligations to the bank an impairment is taken.
+442 - Credit risk adjustments 442 - Credit risk adjustments Article Explanation 442 (a) - Definitions for accounting purposes of "past due" and "impaired" We apply the following definitions: - Past due: All loans for which the interest and/or redemptions are not paid in time. - Impaired: In the event of a potential or actual default by a client on its obligations to the bank, an impairment is taken.
 The loan or loans in question are then designated as impaired.
+Please refer to subsection 2.1.3.1 of the risk management section of the annual report for more information about this definition.
 442 (b) - Description of the approaches and methods adopted for determining specific and general credit risk adjustments We apply a three-stage expected credit loss impairment model.
-Please refer to Section 2.8 of the annual report for information about the approach.
+Please refer to subsection 2.8 of the risk management section of our annual report for information about the approach.
 442 (c) - Total amount of exposures after accounting offsets and without taking into account the effects of credit risk mitigation, and the average amount of the exposures over the period broken down by different types of exposure classes Please refer to Table 12 of the appendix to the Pillar 3 disclosures.
 442 (d) - Geographic distribution of the exposures, broken down in significant areas by material exposure classes, and further detailed if appropriate Please refer to Table 13 of the appendix to the Pillar 3 disclosures.
-442 (e) - the distribution of the exposures by industry or counterparty type, broken down by exposure classes, including specifying exposure to SMEs, and further detailed if appropriate Please refer to Table 1 of the appendix to the Pillar 3 disclosures.
+442 (e) - The distribution of the exposures by industry or counterparty type, broken down by exposure classes, including specifying exposure to SMEs, and further detailed if appropriate Please refer to Table 1 of the appendix to the Pillar 3 disclosures.
 442 (f) - Residual maturity breakdown of all the exposures, broken down by exposure classes, and further detailed if appropriate Please refer to Table 14 of the appendix to the Pillar 3 disclosures.
 442 (g) - By significant industry or counterparty type, the amount of: (i) impaired exposures and past due exposures, provided separately; (ii) specific and general credit risk adjustments; (iii) charges for specific and general credit risk adjustments during the reporting period.
-Please refer to: (i) Table 5 of the appendix in the Pillar 3 disclosures. (ii) Table 16 of the appendix in the Pillar 3 disclosures. (iii) page 138 and 139 in the annual report.
-442 (h) - Amount of the impaired exposures and past due exposures, provided separately, broken down by significant geographical areas including, if practical, the amounts of specific and general credit risk adjustments related to each geographical area Please refer to Table 15 of the appendix to the Pillar 3 disclosures.
+Please refer to: (i) Table 5 of the appendix to the Pillar 3 disclosures; (ii) Table 16 of the appendix to the Pillar 3 disclosures; (iii) Subsection 2.8 of the risk management section annual 442 (h) - Amount of the impaired exposures and past due exposures, provided separately, broken down by significant geographical areas including, if practical, the amounts of specific and general credit risk adjustments related to each geographical area Please refer to Table 15 of the appendix to the Pillar 3 disclosures.